Design and Analysis of Compact Ultra-Wideband MIMO Antenna Array

 and ground

-to the upper and bottom layers of the pcbStack
+to the upper and lower layers of the pcbStack

 object, respectively.

-Define feed locations at the edge of the feedline of each antenna.
-Set the feed diameter manually to half of the feedline width.
+Define feed locations at the edge of each antenna feed line.
+Set the feed diameter to half of the feedline width.
 Excite each antenna with a unit amplitude and zero phase voltage source.

-Manually mesh the array geometry with the maximum edge length of 1.8 mm.
+Manually mesh the array geometry with a maximum edge length of 1.4 mm.

 Use the sparameters

 function to calculate the scattering parameters of the array.
-As it is a two-port array, it has four S-parameters, among which the S11 and S22 represent the reflection coefficient at the port 1 and 2, respectively.
-The mutual coupling between two ports is characterized by S12 and S21.
+Because the array has two ports, it has four S-parameters. and represent the reflection coefficient at ports 1 and 2, respectively. and characterize the mutual coupling between the ports.
 Use the rfplot

 function to visualize the port parameters.
-Due to the large number of basis functions, simulation of the frequency variation can take several minutes.
-By default, simulation of the frequency variation is disabled and a precomputed model is used.
-To enable the simulation of the frequency variation, set runModel
+Due to the large number of basis functions, simulating the frequency variation can take several minutes.
+By default, simulation of the frequency variation is disabled and the results are from a precomputed model.
+To enable simulation of the frequency variation, set runModel

 to true.